we3lab/eeco/docs/complexities.rst

 We categorize monthly electricity energy and demand charges into Flat, Seasonal-TOU, Nonseasonal-TOU, or Seasonal-NonTOU charges:

-  1. Flat Charges: Charges are constant throughout the year.
+  - **Flat Charges**: Charges are constant throughout the year.
-  2. Seasonal-TOU Charges: Charges vary monthly (Seasonal) and daily and/or hourly (TOU).
+  - **Seasonal-TOU Charges**: Charges vary monthly (Seasonal) and daily and/or hourly (TOU).
-  3. Nonseasonal-TOU Charges: Charges are consistent from month to month, but vary daily and/or hourly.
+  - **Nonseasonal-TOU Charges**: Charges are consistent from month to month, but vary daily and/or hourly.
-  4. Seasonal-NonTOU Charges: Charges vary monthly, but are constant from day to day and hour to hour.
+  - **Seasonal-NonTOU Charges**: Charges vary monthly, but are constant from day to day and hour to hour.

 .. figure:: _static/img/categorize-tariff.png